B.A. (UBC), LL.B. (Queen’s)

 - Stuart v.
 British Columbia College of Teachers, 2005 BCSC 645 [competence]

 Lisa regularly gives presentations in her areas of practice and writes for the firm’s two blogs.
-She is a member of the Board of Directors of the University of Victoria’s Environmental Law Centre, and the Law Society of British Columbia’s Credentials Committee.
+She is a member of the Board of Directors of the University of Victoria’s Environmental Law Centre.
 See the firm’s events page here.